HarleyB123/lone-wolf/README.md

 <a name="general-info"></a>
 ## General info

-Based on the code-a-star blog [here](|http://www.codeastar.com/flask-easy-web-app-python), I have decided to change it up so that it uses a sunset-sunrise API.
+Based on the code-a-star blog [here](http://www.codeastar.com/flask-easy-web-app-python), I have decided to change it up so that it uses a sunset-sunrise API.
 This is a simple single page flask application built with Python that allows the user to enter a date and a location with the output producing the time the sun will rise and set on that particular day at the specified location.

+See here(http://sunrise.harleybates.co.uk/) for demo

 <a name="technologies"></a>
 ## Technologies